Sxmourai/Initerse/docs/Dev roadmap.md

 - https://github.com/bevyengine/bevy/blob/main/docs/profiling.md
 - Make some shaders: https://github.com/alphastrata/shadplay/
 - Stop loading all images inside "images" folder, use a typed definition with samplers & all

+# Random ideas

+Put 2 machines next to each other: buff/nerf => overclocker, ...